snugnug/hjem-rum/docs/CONTRIBUTING.md

 For the most part, this should be sufficient.
 Overrides of packages should be simply offered through a direct override in `package`.
 For example, ncmpcpp's package has a `withVisualizer ? false` argument.
-Rather than creating an extra option for this, the contributor should note this with `extraDescription` like
+Rather than creating an extra option for this, the contributor should note this with `extraDescription`, and give an example of it like so:
-so:

 ```nix
 options.rum.programs.ncmpcpp = {